OUR FIRST CLUBHOUSE

-The Ballroom, Crystal Dining Room, Florentine, Parisienne, Terrace, Board, Presidents' Rooms and Wolle Lounge form the nucleus of the dining locations, with the smaller Junior, Americana, Rhododendron and Sun Rooms serving at times for dining and/or meetings.
+The Ballroom, Crystal Dining Room, Florentine, Terrace, Board, Presidents' Room, and Wolle Lounge form the nucleus of the dining locations, with the smaller Junior, Americana, Rhododendron, and Sun Rooms serving at times for dining and/or meetings.
 The Gallery, which had been the library, is a fitting place for art displays and small receptions.
-Members and guests are suitably impressed with these popular locations which have been attractively, as well as practically, decorated and are maintained by a staff who care for them lovingly.
+Members and guests are suitably impressed with these popular locations which have been attractively, as well as practically, decorated and maintained by a staff who care for them lovingly.

-The second floor, with its rather formal upper hall decorated with period furniture, serves a number of purposes: dining, meeting, lounging, a manager's office, service rooms, and the core of our business office, is a widely used area.
-Recent redecoration of some of these rooms (as well as some of those on the first floor) has added to the importance of the operations of the Club itself.
-The present office area, (adjacent to the Wolle Lounge), complete with marble walls, had been the master bath, with the Lounge having been the master bedroom.
-The Lounge itself had several closet sections, one which was used as a vault storage for furs, silver, jewelry, etc. Numerous closets, cabinets, drawers, etc., on the second floor provided ample storage for clothing, linen, etc.
+The second floor, with its rather formal upper hall decorated with period furniture, serves a number of purposes: dining, meeting, and the core of our business operations.
+Recent redecoration of some of these rooms (as well as some of those on the first floor) has improved the Clubhouse substantially.
+The present office area (adjacent to the Wolle Lounge), complete with marble walls, had been the master bath, with the Lounge having been the master bedroom.
+The Lounge had several closet sections, one which was used as a vault storage for furs, silver, jewelry, and other valuables.

-The third floor is presently used for storage (especially holiday decorations used in the Club), ironing, etc., and has a section known as the "Playmakers" which has a small stage and has been used for the young children of members for acting lessons and stage productions.
+The third floor is presently used for storage (especially holiday decorations used in the Club) and has a section known as the "Playmakers," which has a small stage and has been used for acting lessons and stage productions done by young children of members.
 There is also an apartment on the third floor which has served as a servants' quarters.
-(Occasionally in severe weather, Club personnel have stayed here!)
+(Occasionally in severe weather, Club staff members have stayed here.)

 The basement floor of the Clubhouse houses kitchen and dining storage as well as boiler and maintenance rooms.